Adelaide Writers' Week: Description

 Writers' Week is a mostly free daytime week-long literary festival held mostly outdoors in the shady Pioneer Women's Memorial Garden, north of Adelaide CBD.
 A few sessions have been held indoors in the evening, usually themed events with a panel of authors on stage.
+It is considered one of the world's pre-eminent literary events, described by literary magazine Kill Your Darlings (founded by writers Hannah Kent and Rebecca Starford) as "Arguably Australia’s most exciting and influential writers' festival".
+In 2022, 180 writers presented sessions: 119 in-person and 25 virtually.